14 Tools for Every Marketing Consultant

 1. Lumen5 for Video Creation

-A marketing consultant should know how to create videos.
+A marketing consultant should know how to create videos for video marketing.

 If you want to become a successful marketing consultant, especially with social media marketing, you should know how to create stunning videos.
 Lumen5 is the tool you need to create these videos with a few clicks.